VMware vSphere: What's New [V8]

 - Install ESXi on a host equipped with a DPU

-- View DPU information in vSphere Client
+- View DPU information in the vSphere Client

 - Add an ESXi host equipped with a DPU to a cluster

-- Configure a VM to use Uniform Passthrough Mode
+- Configure a VM to use uniform passthrough mode

 - vSphere and vCenter Management

-- Review the improvements to the communication between vCenter and ESXi hosts
+- between vCenter and ESXi hosts

-- Review the enhancements to the vCenter recovery process
+- Describe enhancements to the vCenter recovery

 - ESXi Enhancements

-- Describe the function of the central configuration store in ESXi
+- Describe the function of the central configuration

-- Explain how ConfigStore affects your interaction with ESXi configuration files
+- Explain how ConfigStore affects interaction with

-- Recognize the supported system storage partition configuration on ESXi 8.0
+- Recognize the supported system storage partition

-- Configure an RDMA host local device on ESXi
+- Configure an RDMA host local device on ESXi 8.0

 - vSphere Storage

-- Describe the vSAN Express Storage Architecture
+- Describe the VMware vSAN� Express Storage

-- Recognize the benefits of using vSAN Express Storage Architecture
+- Recognize the benefits of using vSAN Express

 - Describe the benefits of using NVMe

-- Recognize the support for NVMe devices in vSphere
+- Recognize the support for NVMe devices in vSphere 8.0

 - Guest OS and Workloads

-- Review the enhancements of the latest virtual hardware versions
+- Review the enhancements of the latest virtual

-- Describe the features introduced with virtual hardware version 20
+- Describe the features introduced with virtual

 - Resource Management

-- View energy and carbon emission metrics in vRealize Operations Manager
+- View energy and carbon emission metrics in

-- Describe the VMware vSphere Memory Monitoring and Remediation (vMMR) functionality
+- Describe the vSphere Memory Monitoring and

-- Describe how vMMR enhances the performance of vSphere DRS
+- Describe how vMMR enhances the performance of

 - Security and Compliance